I may have ruined my life and it’s Bill Murray’s fault.

 This was, of course, a favorite parable of the nuns who beat me and every CEO who ever wanted to harness my energy, at minimal pay, so that he might further enrich his own personal coffers.
 The ant represents all the good boys and girls.

 The cricket, of course represents all those artists and bad boys and general near do wells that so many admire but never emulate in life.
-Crickets go through life starving and scraping by so that might, you know life vicariously; so that you might, at least, enjoy life now – to some minor degree-instead of waiting till you’re nearly dead.
+Crickets go through life starving and scraping by so that you might know life vicariously; so that you might, at least, enjoy life now – to some minor degree-instead of waiting till you’re nearly dead.

 Most of us struggle with this dichotomy.
 I myself spent a large part of my being a good ant.
 I worked for a large insurance company- and was fantastically underpaid by said wealthy company for a long time.